10 Trends Shaping Eco Travel: Exploration Meets Ethics

 5. Cultural immersion will overtake lazy beach days

-45 percent of travellers say they see learning about local cultures as key to sustainable travel.
+Forty-five percent of travellers say they see learning about local cultures as key to sustainable travel.
 This is supported by 66 percent of people wanting to have ‘authentic’ experiences that give insight into local culture and customs, away from exaggerated tourist attractions.

 6. Stewardship of places visited will become second nature

 More than half (59 percent) of people surveyed claim they want to leave a destination better than when they arrived.
 Injecting capital into local economies will be a key driver to making this a reality.
-25 percent of respondents said they would be happy to pay more for holiday experiences if they knew that local communities would directly benefit.
+Twenty-five percent of respondents said they would be happy to pay more for holiday experiences if they knew that local communities would directly benefit.

 7. Responsibility and relaxation will go hand-in-hand

 ‘Getting away from it’ will no longer mean shirking all responsibility when in a foreign country.
-29 percent of survey respondents said they feel travellers have a responsibility to reduce the negative effects of tourism.
+Nearly 30 percent of survey respondents said they feel travellers have a responsibility to reduce the negative effects of tourism.
 Destruction of natural habitats, overcrowding of popular hot spots and increases in waste will all be tackled by conscious exploration.

 8. Travel methods will no longer be a negligible part of the holiday experience

 More than half (51 percent) of travellers surveyed said they consider low or zero carbon emissions while they reach a destination as a key facet of sustainable travel.
-Electric rental car and public transport use are likely to increase in holiday destinations.
+Electric rental cars and public transport use are likely to increase in holiday destinations.

 9. Far away destinations won’t be an automatic go-to